eclipse-tractusx/digital-product-pass/docs/arc42/Arc42.md

 In order to maintain the system safe and to comply with the quality gates a series of security applications are used.

-**Contents.**
-*A short summary and explanation of the fundamental decisions and solution strategies, that shape the system's architecture.
-These include:*

-* *technology decisions*
-* *decisions about the top-level decomposition of the system, e.g. usage of an architectural pattern or design pattern*
-* *decisions on how to achieve key quality goals*
-* *relevant organizational decisions, e.g. selecting a development process or delegating certain tasks to third parties.*

-**Motivation.**
-*These decisions form the cornerstones for your architecture.
-They are the basis for many other detailed decisions or implementation rules.*

-**Form.**
-*Keep the explanation of these key decisions short.*
-*Motivate what you have decided and why you decided that way, based upon your problem statement, the quality goals and key constraints.
-Refer to details in the following sections.*

 ## Building Block View

 The system has certain building blocks which are illustrated below.